-In addition to Harriet Tubman on the $20 note, Lew announced plans for the reverse of the $5 to honour events that helped to shape US history and democracy and prominent individuals involved in those events, including Marian Anderson, and Martin Luther King Jr. The redesign of the $20 note would mark the first time a black woman would grace US currency.
+In addition to Harriet Tubman on the $20 note, Lew announced plans for the The back of the banknote or coin.
+See Obverse.
+More of the $5 to honour events that helped to shape US history and democracy and prominent individuals involved in those events, including Marian Anderson, and Martin Luther King Jr. The redesign of the $20 note would mark the first time a black woman would grace US The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More.
 Symbolically, Tubman, a former slave, would also replace slave-owning President Andrew Jackson.

 Harriet Tubman (1822 – 1913) was an American abolitionist and political activist.
 Born into slavery, Tubman escaped and subsequently made some 13 missions to rescue approximately 70 slaves, including family and friends.
 During the Civil War, Tubman worked for the Union Army, first as a cook and nurse, and then as an armed scout and spy, becoming the first woman to lead an armed expedition in the war.
 After the war, she became active in the women’s suffrage movement until illness overtook her, and she was admitted to a home for elderly African Americans that she had helped to establish years earlier.
 After her death in 1913, she became an icon of courage and freedom.